okl/danger-date-expr/README.md

  * Given a date-expr pattern-string, determine if it has any timezone conversion-specs in it
- * Given a date-expr pattern-string (that you know has a timezone in it) and a formatted date, compute the timezone of the formatted date
+ * Given a date-expr pattern-string (that you are certain has a timezone in it) and a formatted date, compute the timezone of the formatted date

 Notes:

- * Precisions are down to the nearest second.
+ * Precisions are down to the second.
  * Date-expr timezone defaults to UTC if unspecified
  * Accepted timestamp formats are:
     * java.lang.Long, representing seconds since the Unix epoch